class Gtk::Builder

 On Linux and Unix, this is not necessary; applications should instead

-be compiled with the -Wl,--export-dynamic CFLAGS
+be compiled with the -Wl,--export-dynamic

-, and linked against
+flags, and linked against gmodule-export-2.0

 .

-A Gtk::Builder UI Definition
+Example UI Definition

 WARNING ⚠️ The following code is in xml ⚠️